 This can provide enough capital to purchase a diversified portfolio of stocks or mutual funds, which can help reduce risk and provide more stable returns over time.

 How Long Until You See Real Profits From A Small Business

 For a small business to generate a profit, it may take several months or even years.

 It’s common for business owners to feel like a failure if their venture doesn’t turn a profit right away.

 However, even large, well-known public corporations often take many years to turn a profit.

-It took Federal Express around four years to turn a profit, as an example.
+It took Federal Express around four years to turn a profit,

-Amazon wasn’t profitable until year nine!
+Amazon wasn’t profitable until year seven!